 Another option's to use VoIP, which is now reliable and popular.
 Skype* is the most popular service.
 It provides free voice and video calls to anyone else who is also on Skype, as well as a subscription service for calling landlines and mobiles.

 If you need to be able to make all your calls to regular phone numbers, it's worth noting that many providers now offer specialised business services.
-See our VoIP guide for full details.
+See Free Web Calls for details.

 Insurance